tmkim/dank_bank/DEVLOG.md

 - Set up generic view sets
 - Set up api urls with router

-TODO LATER : Look into best way to implement tagging system TODO LATER : Look into benefit of hyperlinking (performance)
+Denied : Look into best way to implement tagging system DONE : Look into benefit of hyperlinking (performance)

 --- At this point, basic API is set up for a few models

-TODO :
+DONE :
         Build some entries, populate database
         Set up proper testing